This website is best viewed in

 Bone marrow transplantation has been used successfully for genetic disorders of blood, such as sickle cell anemia, thalassemia, as well as cancers such as leukemia.
 Since our therapy uses these very cells, which are harvested from the patient's own body (autologous cells), there are no major ethical concerns.
 Ethical concerns are primarily on the use of embryonic stem cells (which we do not use).

-Stem cell therapy is minimally invasive and reasonably safe.
-None of our patients have shown any neurological deterioration so far in connection with the stem cell therapy itself.
+Cell therapy is minimally invasive and reasonably safe.
+None of our patients have shown any neurological deterioration so far in connection with the cell therapy itself.
 Some short‐term side effects, such as headache (spinal headache) lasting 3‐4 days which is generally self limiting, neck/back pain, vomiting, some mild rash or pain at the site of bone marrow aspiration/stem cell injection may occur.

 However, like any other medical or surgical treatment unexpected complications are always a possibility.
 These complications may be related to the medicines given, the stem cell procedure, the anesthesia, and the rehabilitation or to any of the preexisting medical or neurological conditions.